open-life-science/open-life-science.github.io/_posts/2023-06-28-OLS-at-CollabW23.md

 ## OLS community activities and highlights

+To continue the theme of collaboration, this blog post is a joint effort and some OLS community members will share their highlights from the event below.

 ### Gemma Turon

 As a 2022 SSI Fellow and OLS participant, it was a welcome surprise to find so many known faces from both programs in Collaborations Workshop 2023.